rajputsher/git_essentials/18_Rebasing/README.md

 - *Rebase* to move commits from one branch to another
 - *Merge* anytime the topic branch is already public and bring used by others (The golden rule of rebasing)

+## Resolve rebase conflicts

+- Rebasing creates new commits on existing code
+- May conflict with existing code
+- When there is a conflict git pauses rebase before each conflicting commit.Similar to resolving merge conflicts.
+- After resolving the commits , we need to use `git rebase --continue` to continue with the next conflict or `git rebase --skip` when you want to skip the conflict or `git rebase --abort` to stop rebasing.